Aklahara/PythonUpdater/README.md

 3. Your python version is checked, if it does not exist, the version will be `None`.
 4. All active Python versions will be updated/installed based on that information.

+**Note: All python will be installed in `/usr/local/bin` so it doesn't interfere with the system's python3 (For noobs: Don't change the system python version, it breaks things).**

+---
+## Tutorial
 ### For Ubuntu:
 ```shell
 sudo chmod +x UpdatePython.sh